-The Galapagos Islands top the list of our favourite travel destinations!
+The Galapagos Islands top the list of our favorite travel destinations!
 Getting there is easier than you think, just hop on a short flight from Quito or Guayaquil and you’ll be transported to a world of natural beauty and wildlife.
 If you think that the Galapagos Islands with kids are unattainable due to cost, think again.
 You can easily do a land-based budget trip and not miss out on seeing any of the sights and animals.

 If you base yourself on Santa Cruz Island, stay at the Semilla Verde Boutique Hotel.
 It’s surrounded by lush trails with giant Galapagos tortoises freely roaming the grounds.
 It’s a sight you’ll remember for life!
 In downtown Puerto Ayora, visit the famous fish markets where you can see sea lions just feet away from you lounging on the ground, clearly undisturbed by humans.
-The Charles Darwin research station is a must visit to learn about the history of the island.
+The Charles Darwin research station is a must-visit to learn about the history of the island.
 On the nearby beach, you’ll see black iguanas camouflaged by the black rocks.

-There are many boat tour companies that operate out of Santa Cruz Island, taking you to nearby islands where you can snorkel with the sea turtles and sea lions, see blue footed boobies and explore undisturbed land filled with amazing wildlife.
+There are many boat tour companies that operate out of Santa Cruz Island, taking you to nearby islands where you can snorkel with the sea turtles and sea lions, see blue-footed boobies and explore undisturbed land filled with amazing wildlife.
 Want to see hundreds of wild iguanas?
 Head to Tortuga Bay, where you will have to step over them as they cover the walking path.
 These guys are so used to humans that they don’t even move when approached.
-If you’re looking for a once in a lifetime trip, the Galapagos Islands will not disappoint!
+If you’re looking for a once-in-a-lifetime trip, the Galapagos Islands will not disappoint!